Aztec warriors ran on chia seeds.

 5. Chia Seeds Support Skin Health

-Chia seed oil is rich in omega-3 and omega-6 fatty acids, helping to maintain the skin's lipid barrier and support hydration from within.
+Chia seed oil is rich in omega-3 and omega-6 fatty acids, helping to maintain the skin’s lipid barrier and support hydration from within.
+Research shows that applying 4% chia seed oil to the skin for 8 weeks brought significant improvements in hydration and barrier function.
+Eaten or applied, chia supports skin health.

 Try Chia Seeds in Your Kitchen

 One of the easiest ways to add chia seeds to your diet is through a simple, no-cook recipe.
+A rich, naturally sweet chocolate mousse made with chia seeds, coconut cream and cacao.
+Thick, creamy and very satisfying.

 Prep time: 10 minutes | Chill time: 2–4 hours or overnight | Serves: 4–6